 Benefits Access Resources

-If you would like to use the online Retirement Readiness Tool to customize your projection, visit www.benefitsaccess.org and select the book on the home page or select "Take Action" in the toolbar, and under PROJECT FUTURE VALUES, choose "Determine retirement readiness."
+Use the online Retirement Readiness Tool to customize your projection—visit benefitsaccess.org and select "Take Action" in the toolbar, and under PROJECT FUTURE VALUES, choose “Determine retirement readiness.”

 The Retirement Readiness Tool helps estimate:

 - Your projected retirement income gap or surplus

 A video about the Retirement Readiness Tool is below in the See Your Future section of this page.

 As you use the Retirement Readiness Tool, consider the following factors that could impact your projection:

 - Compensation—If your compensation is not listed, you will be prompted to enter it.
 If your compensation is inaccurate, be sure to change it before customizing your projection.